xonsh/xonsh/docs/tutorial.rst

 Aliasing is a powerful way that xonsh allows you to seamlessly interact to with Python and subprocess.

+.. warning:: Foreign shell aliases that try to override xonsh aliases will be ignored

 Up, Down, Tab
 ==============
 The up and down keys search history matching from the start of the line,